 Thames Valley Housing Association Limited is the parent company of the Group which includes, amongst others, Metropolitan Housing Trust Limited and Fizzy Services Management Limited, all of which employ staff.
-The Group operates within the social, affordable, private sale and market rent housing sectors.
-Thames Valley Housing and its subsidiaries, Metropolitan Housing Trust and Thames Valley Charitable Housing Association Limited are Community Benefit Societies and are Registered Providers of housing regulated by the Regulator of Social Housing.
-Metropolitan Thames Valley develops, owns and manages more than 57,000 homes across London, the South East, East Midlands and the East of England.
-It employs approximately 1,500 staff and for the year ended 31 March 2020 had a turnover of £465M.
+The Group operates within the social, affordable, care and support, private sale and market rent housing sectors.
+Thames Valley Housing, Metropolitan Housing Trust and Thames Valley Charitable Housing Association are Community Benefit Societies and are Registered Providers of social housing regulated by the Regulator of Social Housing.
+Metropolitan Thames Valley develops, owns and manages more than 58,000 homes across London, the South East, East Midlands and the East of England.
+It employs approximately 1,800 staff and for the year ended 31 March 2021 had a turnover of £446M.

-The Group contracts out the development and construction of its properties, care & support, estate cleaning and gardening and maintenance services.
+MTVH contracts out the development and construction of its properties, care & support, estate cleaning and gardening and maintenance services.
 The Group's supply chain includes contractors who carry out these services, professional advisors and corporate services providers.
 The Group's head office is in Farringdon, Central London.